 Don’t let yourself go hungry, because morning sickness often tends to be worse on an empty stomach.
 Rather than eating three big meals a day, turn that into smaller, more frequent snacks and ensure your stomach doesn’t go empty.

 Keeping yourself hydrated through the day and night may help prevent morning sickness.
 Try drinking sips of water throughout the day.
 I couldn’t drink much water at all during the first 4 months of my pregnancy or else I’d get sick, so I substituted this with juice.
-If you can’t drink water either, it doesn’t matter what you’re drinking – just stay hydrated.
+If you can’t drink water either, don’t worry so much about what you’re drinking, just that you’re drinking.

 Sleep when you can, where you can